QuTech-Delft/OpenQL/docs/classical_instructions.rst

 - ``name``: The internal name.
 Happens to correspond to the gate name in the output QASM representation.

-- ``operands``: Please note that the classical gates have their operands in the *operands* attribute.
+- ``creg_operands``: Please note that for all gates the classical operands are in the *creg_operands* attribute, and the quantum operands are in the *operands* attribute.
-  The *creg_operands* are only used by quantum gates that take classical registers as operand.

-:Note: That classical gates have their operands in the *operands* attribute, is confusing.
-There may even be bugs in the implementation, e.g. in the creation of the scheduler's dependence graph.

 - ``imm_value``: An immediate integer valued operand is kept here.